,

 Dos and Don’ts – A Quick Spa Guide

-• Do book in advance, especially for Blue Lagoon and Sky Lagoon.
+• Do book reservations in advance, especially for Blue Lagoon and Sky Lagoon.

-• Do shower thoroughly before entering the pool.
+• Do shower without a swimsuit before entering the pools (it’s a strict Icelandic rule).

-• Do bring a reusable water bottle to stay hydrated.
+• Do bring a reusable water bottle; staying hydrated is key.

-• Don’t skip the cold plunge if available—it’s invigorating!
+• Don’t skip the cold plunge or sauna rituals—they’re part of the full Icelandic experience.

 Tips to Maximize Your Experience